 Winds of Time is just around the corner.
 In third grade we study Ancient Rome and take part in our own version of the chariot races that entertained Romans all over the empire.
 We need wagons to transform into chariots.
 Please lend us your wagon and ask your neighbors to help us out, too!
 The following SignUp Genius will help us keep track of what is coming.
 Thanks for your help!
 Chariot Wagon SignUp

 Reading: Our students have completed listening and interacting with our grade level read aloud, Wish Tree by Katherine Applegate.
 It was an amazing experience, to say the least!
 The story is based on the point of view of Red, a red oak tree who doubles as the town's wishing tree each May 1st.
 This Tuesday, May Day, will give our third graders an opportunity to wish on our very own HCE wish tree.
+Our lessons this week will be taught in small groups that address the individual needs of our readers based on recent assessments.

 Writing: It is hard to believe, but the HCE annual Publishers' Picnic, which takes place on May 21st, is just around the corner, and our third grade writers are excited!
 This week's explorations are taking on a creative tone.
 Students will be completing a piece inspired by the book Not a Box, exploring descriptive language by creating nature-inspired poetry, and using a poem about monsters and aliens to compose a piece of writing that focuses on character development.
 It will be a great opportunity for students to peer conference, revise, and refine their work.
+Social Studies: When in Rome, live as the Romans do; when elsewhere, live as they live elsewhere. -Saint Ambrose Social studies skills will be incorporated into student exploration of Ancient Roman culture.
+Ask your third grader which questions they have become interested in researching in more depth during class time.

 An Amazon Top 20 Children's Books of 2017